ManojLL/Brahmilator/brahmi_backend/input_data/README.md

-Temporarily stores the returned image.
+Temporarily stores the image of Brahmi inscription.